-In June 2020, our Board approved a non-employee director cash and equity compensation plan effective as of the closing of the Merger on November 5, 2020.
+In November 2020, our Board adopted a non-employee director cash and equity compensation plan.
 Under this policy, the Company agreed to pay each of its non-employee directors a cash stipend for service on its board of directors and, if applicable, on the audit committee, compensation committee and nominating and corporate governance committee.
 Each of the Company's non-employee directors receives an additional stipend for service as the chairperson of the compensation committee, nominating and corporate governance committee or audit committee or service as the non-executive chairperson.
+Directors may elect to receive stock in lieu of their cash fees.
 The stipends payable to each non-employee director for service on the Company's Board are as follows:

-Member Annual Service Stipend(1) Chairperson Annual Service Stipend(1)
+Member Annual Service Stipend (1) Chairperson Annual Service Stipend(1)

 Board of directors \$40,000 \$35,000

 Audit committee 7,500 15,000

 Compensation committee 5,000 10,000

 Nominating and corporate governance committee 4,000 8,000

 Lead Independent Director 20,000

-(1) Chairs of each committee do not receive a stipend for being a member of the applicable committee
+Chairs of each committee do not receive a stipend for being a member of the applicable committee.